luciotato/usdnear-stable/README.md

 ### Interest

-The interest on the issued USDNEAR will be computed as to be 4% Effective Annual Interest Rate, and collected on each epoch in the same process of computing staking rewards.
+The interest on the issued USDNEAR will be computed as to be 2.5% Effective Annual Interest Rate, and collected on each epoch in the same process of computing staking rewards.
-Because staked NEAR receive staking rewards each epoch (every 12hs) the collateral will tend to naturally increase in value.
+Considering that staked NEAR receive staking rewards each epoch (every 12hs) the collateral will tend to naturally increase in value.
 The APY for staked near is around 10% now (Feb-2021), so initially the rewards will be more than enough to cover the interest on the loans.

 ### Collateral Price Oracle